naemon/naemon.github.io/documentation/usersguide/configmain.md

 </td>
 </tr>
 </table>

+{{ site.warn }}
-<div class="alert alert-warning" style="margin: 10px;"><i class="glyphicon glyphicon-exclamation-sign"></i> WARNING: This is an advanced feature.
-You'll need to read the Naemon source code to use this option effectively.</div>
+This is an advanced feature.
+You'll need to read the Naemon source code to use this option effectively.
+{{ site.end }}

 These options determine which contact attributes are NOT retained across program restarts.

 There are two masks because there are often separate host and service contact attributes that can be changed.

 The values for these options are a bitwise AND of values specified by the "MODATTR_" definitions in the include/common.h source code file.

 By default, all process attributes are retained.

 <a name="use_syslog"></a>
 #### Syslog Logging Option